-This article is a reprint in the Mill Woods Mosaic of the Vital Beat story by the same title from May 11, 2023.
+This article is a reprint in the Mill Woods Mosaic of the Covenant news story by the same title from May 11, 2023.

 "April 16 is National Advance Care Planning Day, a day where Canadians are encouraged to engage in conversation with a trusted individual about their end-of-life preferences and to plan for future care by completing a personal directive, a will, and a power of attorney."

-This article is a reprint in the Mill Woods Mosaic of the Vital Beat story by the same title from May 2, 2022.
+This article is a reprint in the Mill Woods Mosaic of the Covenant news story by the same title from May 2, 2022.

 "Compassionate Cities is an opportunity to supplement or support the care that is provided.
 The care is not helpful unless we know what it is, where it's available and how to access it, and the roles of individuals and organizations to help family members and patients find their way through the system."

 “Most Albertans are referred to palliative care in the last six weeks of life, which is far too late.
 Research shows that an early introduction to palliative care and having those discussions with your health-care providers greatly improves the quality of life.”

 “We want to promote advance care planning throughout our lives so that we don't just hear about it when we’re sick, but starting as healthy young adults and throughout all those different life milestones such as buying a home, having children and retiring.”

 As an end-of-life doula, Shelley may visit her clients wherever they are living, such as in hospices, palliative care wards and family homes.
 The job can encompass almost every aspect of the end-of-life process.

 Not many 17-year-olds have direct experience of palliative care.
 Read Bill Zheng's story about how he supported his mother through until end of life and became a passionate palliative care advocate.

 Death is a difficult topic for many of us to talk about.
 Now there's a book club to help with this, courtesy of a collaboration between the Palliative Institute and Edmonton Public Library.